Rosemary Griggs banner

 Catherine of Aragon - Tudor Style Icon and Power Dresser - Farthingales, blackwork embroidery and sumptuous fabrics

-It was only by chance that the people of Plymouth were treated to the spectacle of Catherine’s arrival in their town.
-Her ship had been expected further along the coast at Southampton, but put into Plymouth after it was blown off course by storms.
-The Recyt of the Ladie Katherine, a fascinating account thought to have been written by a member of the King’s household who witnessed many of the events, tells us that Catherine was greeted enthusiastically.
+The people of Plymouth were only treated to the spectacle of Catherine’s arrival in their town by chance.
+Expected further along the coast at Southampton, her ship put into Plymouth after storms blew it off course.
+The townspeople greeted Catherine enthusiastically, as described in The Recyt of the Ladie Katherine, a fascinating account believed to be the work of a member of the King’s household who witnessed many of the events.

 “The West Country’s nobility ‘with all goodly manner and haste sped themselves with right honourable gifts… saluted and welcomed her’”

-The welcoming crowds may have been a little disappointed that as well as a coif (head covering) and hat, which allowed her ‘faire aburne’ hair to hang down about her shoulders, Catherine reportedly also wore a veil.
+The welcoming crowds may have been a little disappointed that as well as a coif (head covering) and hat, which allowed her ‘faire auburne’ hair to hang down about her shoulders, Catherine reportedly also wore a veil.
 But no doubt they marvelled at the multicultural entourage she brought with her.
-Her party included Spanish noblemen, chaplain & confessor, secretary, treasurer, cup-bearer, six young Spanish girls 'of gentle birth' & two slave girls, (probably Moors from Grenada), musicians, minstrels & an acrobat who walked a tightrope.
-Also amongst the party was her Doctor, Licentiate Alcatraz, who wrote that
+Her party included Spanish noblemen, both a chaplain and a confessor, a doctor, a secretary, a treasurer, a cup-bearer, six young Spanish girls ‘of gentle birth’ and two slave girls (probably Moors from Grenada).
+The party also included by musicians, minstrels and an acrobat who walked a tightrope.

-How relieved the young princess must have been to step safely onto English soil.
-More than four months since she left her home at the Alhambra, after an arduous trek across Spain by land and then the notoriously dangerous sea crossing, her prayers had been answered.
+Stepping safely onto English soil must have brought immense relief to the young princess, who had left her home at the Alhambra over four months ago and embarked on a challenging journey across Spain by land, followed by a perilous sea crossing.
 She had found a safe harbour, although the small port town set amongst green Devon hills must have seemed very different from Spain.
-Putting aside the exhaustion of her nightmare journey Catherine went first to St Andrews church, which still stands in Plymouth, its facade hardly changed since 1501.
+Putting aside the exhaustion of her nightmare journey, Catherine went first to St Andrew’s church, which still stands in Plymouth.
+Its facade is hardly changed since 1501, despite severe bomb damage during Warol War II.

-She stayed in Plymouth for over a week until everything had been landed from the ships, including part of her marriage dowry.
-It seems there was a good deal of feasting.
-The town audit books reveal the food and drink laid on for her entertainment - 6 oxen, 20 sheep, 2 hogsheads of Gascon wine, one of claret, & a pipe of muscadel.
+She remained in Plymouth for over a week while they unloaded everything from the ships, including part of her marriage dowry.
+The town audit books reveal a good deal of feasting laid on for her entertainment, including 6 oxen, 20 sheep, 2 hogsheads of Gascon wine, one of claret, and a pipe of muscadel.

-Lord Willoughby de Broke, Lord Steward of the King's Household, who had hurried from Southampton to Exeter then organised escorts of local gentry & nobles for her journey from Plymouth via Tavistock, Okehampton & Crediton for her formal reception in Exeter.
+Lord Willoughby de Broke, Lord Steward of the King’s Household, who had hurried from Southampton to Exeter, organised escorts of local gentry & nobles for her journey from Plymouth via Tavistock, Okehampton & Crediton, for her formal reception in Exeter.
 No doubt the people of Exeter also enjoyed the opportunity to take a peek at the princess while she stayed in their city.
 She spent several days there at the Old Deanery next to the Cathedral.
-Legend has it that she was kept awake by the noise of the weathervane at the nearby church of St Mary Major.
-When she complained a servant was duly despatched to the top of the tower to take remove the vane.
+Legend has it she was kept awake by the noise of the weathervane at the nearby church of St Mary Major.
+When she complained, they promptly sent a servant to the top of the tower to remove the vane.

-A month later her party reached Dogmersfield, where she met her father-in-law and future husband for the first time.
-Catherine then travelled on to be received in London.
-Dressed in Spanish style, her auburn hair hanging down her back beneath a coif the colour of carnations, topped by a little cap rather like a cardinal’s hat, she must have looked splendid.
+She travelled on via Honiton, Crewkerne and Sherborne, until a month later her party reached Dogmersfield.
+There she met her father-in-law and future husband for the first time, before travelling on to be received in London.
+Dressed in Spanish style, her pretty hair hanging down her back beneath a coif the colour of carnations, topped by a little cap rather like a cardinal’s hat, she must have looked splendid.

 Crowds lined her route across the country and heads turned everywhere she went.
-The streets of London were packed with people enjoying the unexpected largess of King Henry’s magnificent celebrations, which included fountains running with wine.
-The wedding was celebrated in spectacular pomp in St Paul’s on 14 November.
-Catherine and Prince Henry, dressed in silver tissue embroidered with gold roses, arrived at the West door of the cathedral as trumpets sounded.
-Arthur appeared on the stage, also dressed in white satin.
-The Receyt mentions that Catherine and her ladies all wore Spanish dress with
+People packed the streets of London, enjoying the unexpected largess of King Henry’s magnificent celebrations, which included fountains running with wine.
+The wedding itself on 14 November was spectacular.
+Catherine and Prince Henry, dressed in silver tissue embroidered with gold roses, arrived at St Paul’s Cathedral’s west door, as trumpets sounded.
+Arthur appeared on a stage, also dressed in white satin.
+The Receyt mentions that Catherine and her ladies all wore Spanish costumes with

 “ certayne round hopys berryng owt their gowns from their body’s after their country maner”.